lightvector/KataGo/README.md

 So in my own neural nets I tried adding an additional parameter in the center of the existing 5x5 convolution, and in fact, it was an improvement!
 Only about 0.01 nats in early epochs, decaying to a slight improvement of less than 0.005 nats by epoch 50 or later.
 But still an improvement to the overall speed of learning.

-(The current neural nets in this sandbox use a 5x5 convolution rather than a 3x3 to begin the ResNet trunk since the small number of channels of the input layer it uniquely cheap to do a larger convolution here, unlike the rest of the neural net with 192 channels.
-It probably helps slightly in kicking things off, such as being able to detect the edge from 2 spaces away instead of only 1 space away by the start of the first residual block).
+(The current neural nets in this sandbox use a 5x5 convolution rather than a 3x3 to begin the ResNet trunk since the small number of channels of the input layer makes it uniquely cheap to do a larger convolution here, unlike the rest of the neural net with 192 channels.
+It probably helps slightly in kicking things off, such as being able to detect the edge from 2 spaces away instead of only 1 space away by the start of the first residual block.)

 I haven't gotten to it yet, but in the future I want to test more changes of this flavor.
 For example, given that it was a good idea to increase the weight initialization and learning rate on the center weight for the initial 5x5 convolution, could it be a good idea to do the same for all the 3x3 convolutions everywhere else in the neural net?